All Products

 automountServiceAccountToken: false

-After you disable automatic ServiceAccount token mounting for a pod, the pod can still access the Kubernetes API.
-To prevent a pod from accessing the Kubernetes API, you must regulate access control on the endpoint of the ACK cluster and configure network policies to block the pod.
-For more information, see Use network policies in ACK clusters.
+Disabling automatic ServiceAccount mounting does not block the pod's network access to the Kubernetes API.
+To block network access for the pod to the Kubernetes API, you can modify the access method of the ACK cluster Endpoint and use a network policy to block the pod's network access.
+For more information, see Use network policies in an ACK cluster.

 apiVersion: v1